Music Technology

 Course Typically Offered: Fall

-This course provides an overview of live concert sound reinforcement.
-Topics include theory and application of individual sound system components, such as microphones, mixers, amplifiers, wireless microphones and speakers.
+This course provides an overview of the theory and application of live concert sound reinforcement.
+Topics include the physics of sound, the individual sound system components and their functions, and the application and use of microphones, mixers, amplifiers, and speaker systems.
+Field trips are required for successful completion of the course.

 Units: 2